Dyadic Regression with Sample Selection: Introduction

 \section{Introduction}

-Dyadic data describes pairwise outcomes, such as trade volume between countries.
+Dyadic data describe pairwise outcomes, such as trade volume between countries.
 Numerous applications have analyzed such data using the regression model, referred to as dyadic regression.
 Examples include gravity equations in trade, migration, and urban economics \citep{Helpman2008, Moretti2017, Monte2018}, and risk-sharing networks in development economics \citep{Fafchamps2007}.
-One of the prominent features of dyadic data is the non-negligible number of zeros in the outcomes of interest, \footnote{\cite{Helpman2008} documents that there was no trade among roughly 50\% of country pairs from 1970 to 1997.
+One of the prominent features of dyadic data is the non-negligible number of zeros in the outcomes of interest, \footnote{\cite{Helpman2008} document that there was no trade among roughly 50\% of country pairs from 1970 to 1997.
 In 2017, there was no migration among about 60\% of country pairs (the author calculated using the data available from the World Bank (\url{https://www.worldbank.org/en/topic/ migrationremittancesdiasporaissues/brief/migration-remittances-data}).} possibly due to economic mechanisms such as prohibitive fixed costs.
-This paper deals with panel dyadic data, where zeros are prevalent both cross-sectionally and in the time series.
+This paper deals with panel dyadic data, where zeros are prevalent both across cross-sections and over time.

 How should we treat zeros in dyadic regression?
 In applications, zeros are often discarded due to the log-linear specification \citep{Moretti2017}.
 The Poisson pseudo-maximum-likelihood (PPML) estimator is also frequently used to avoid discarding zeros and address issues related to log-linearization \citep{SantosSilva2006}.
 These approaches implicitly assume that zeros occur exogenously.
 Since a zero in a pairwise outcome results from no link between two units, we can associate zeros with the underlying network formation mechanism that determines which pairs appear in a sample.
 If the network is formed endogenously as a result of an interaction between two agents, the empirical practices mentioned above can be subject to sample selection bias, as in \cite{J.Heckman1979}.